andrastantos/brew/docs/anachronistic-computer/cpu.rst

 Taking all of this, gives us 71mm^2 for this 32kbit SRAM or 0.00217mm^2/bit.

 What if we wanted to add a 1kByte ICache to the system?
 That would take 17.78mm^2, just for the SRAM array.
-In other words, we can expect our die-area to double even with a single kB of ICache.
+In other words, we can expect our die-area to double even with a single 1kB of ICache.
 So, no ICache for sure!